-When arranging your living room, pull furniture away from walls, windows and beams.
+When arranging your living room, ensure none of the pieces of furniture are in direct contact with any walls, windows, and beams.
 This allows occupants to relax comfortably and feel secure with their surroundings.

 Displaying family photos in the living room strengthens bonds and relationships in feng shui.
 Prevent the use of too straight lines by featuring them in a gallery wall arrangement or you run the risk of creating “poison arrows” in your home.
 Poison arrows attract negative energy and risk your sense of safety and wellbeing.

 The colors you use are an important part of deriving positive living room feng shui.
 White walls are a great place to begin.
 Include colors like smooth grays, blush as well light shades of blue and yellow in your living room decor to create a space that promotes harmony.

 Read more: Living Room Wall Decor Ideas to Inspire You